swirtSJW/lighthouse-facilities/README.md

 * `facilities-operational-db` is used to maintain _ready to serve_ representations of facilities, operating status, and drive time bands.
 Facility data is updated nightly through the facilities collection process.
-  Operating status may be updated at any time by CMS.
+  Operating status and extended services may be updated at any time by CMS.
   Drive time band data is refreshed on an as-needed basis.
 * `facilities-timer` is a AWS Lambda Cron pod that fires nightly to trigger the facilities collection/data reload process.